 Best times to visit

-However, avoid the months of July and August if you prefer to escape the large crowds and summer heat.
+However, avoid the months of July and August if you prefer to escape large crowds and summer heat.

-Accommodations and lodging
+Accommodation and lodging

 Transportation and getting around the lake

-Lake Annecy through the seasons
+Lake Annecy throughout the seasons

 Final word